Jeff-YW/YOLO-automation/README.md

 ```
 But if using MinGW, the .exe file directory needs to be changed

-The general build command lines can be:
+The general command lines for building the cpp projects can be:
 ```
 rmdir /s /q build
 cmake -S . -B build